Xfers/straitsx-tokens/README.md

 Note that each of the transitions in the token contract takes `initiator` as a parameter which as explained above is the caller that calls the proxy contract which in turn calls the token contract.

 All the transitions in the contract can be categorized into three categories:
-- _housekeeping transitions_ meant to facilitate basic admin realted tasks.
+- _housekeeping transitions_ meant to facilitate basic admin related tasks.
 - _pause_ transitions to pause and pause the contract.
 - _minting-related transitions_ that allows mining and burning of tokens.
 - _token transfer transitions_ allows to transfer tokens from one user to another.